To enable FastCGI, add the following rules to your .htaccess file:

 To convert an old CGI script to work with FastCGI, do the following:

-&main(%params);
+&main(%params); with:

 &Library_global::fcgi_main(sub {